rootisgod/rootisgod/_posts/2021/2021-01-30-Automating-Azure-With-Ansible-Part-1.md

 #### /group_vars/all.yml

-Then, in ```/group_vars/all.yml```, which will store default values for us, ncluding our azure vars we will pass at runtime, add this;
+Then, in ```/group_vars/all.yml```, which will store default values for us, including our azure vars we will pass at runtime, add this;

 {% raw %}
 ```yaml